conedevelopment/cone-site/src/application-development.md

     -
         title: "Testing and iterating"
         description: "Testing is essential.
 This is why we pay huge attention to writing tests and fix the bugs we or you find.
 Then iterate."
+    -
+        title: "Updating and maintaining"
+        description: "We can and will maintain and update your application.
+With Laravel, migrating to the newest versions is always a good idea."
+    -
+        title: "Adding the next feature"
+        description: "Want to extend your Laravel application?
+That is no problem.
+Your system is easily upgradable."
 cta:
     title: "Want to develop your Laravel application with us?"
     classes: "cta--border-block:end"
-    description: "Do you have a project idea and don’t know where to start?
+    description: "Do you have a project idea but don’t know what to do next?
 Write to us, and maybe we can help!"
     btn:
         url: "/contact/"
         caption: "Contact"